HTGenomeAnalysisUnit/variant-annotation-OTG/README.md

 #SBATCH --time=00:40:00

 source /ssu/gassu/miniconda3/etc/profile.d/conda.sh
-conda activate tiledb
+conda activate sparkhpc

+python main.py --variants_query variants_query.txt variant_gene --out variants_anno_v2g_out.csv

-python v2g_dask_query.py -i variants_query.txt -o variants_anno_out.tsv
+python main.py --variants_query variants_query.txt variant_disease --out variants_anno_v2d_out.csv
 ```

-This needs to be modified adding the preferred input and output files.
+This needs to be modified adding the preferred input and output files and the type of annotation that you want to use.
 The parameters used can be either using the options:

 ## Input

-Input can be given using either the -v or -t option:
+Input can be given using the --variants_query option:
 <details>
-<summary>Example of table with -v:</summary>
+<summary>Example of table with variants:</summary>
 <pre>
 head tests/variants_query.txt
-SNP_id
 1_154453788_C_T
 1_1022868_A_G
 1_2211079_A_C